bazel-contrib/SIG-rules-authors/go-tutorial.md

 )
 ```

-Both the go_libary and go_binary rules are defined for our code.
+Both the go_libary and go_binary rules are defined for Bazel.
 The go_libary rule defines the build of a Go library from a set of source files that are all part of the same package.
 The go_binary rule defines the build of an executable from a set of source files, which must all be in the main package.
-The go_rules project includes are great documentation [section](https://github.com/bazelbuild/rules_go/blob/master/docs/go/core/rules.md#introduction) if you want more details.
+The go_rules project includes a great documentation [section](https://github.com/bazelbuild/rules_go/blob/master/docs/go/core/rules.md#introduction) if you want more details.

 More BUILD.bazel files were also created.
 Here is the BUILD.bazel file that was created in
 the cmd folder.